Mineral Vein Network Banner

 Identifier: openai/gpt-oss-20b

-Description OpenAI's compact open-weight Mixture of Experts (MoE) model optimized for cost-efficient deployment
+Description Compact open-weight Mixture of Experts (MoE) model optimized for cost-efficient deployment

 Size 21 billion total parameters, 3.6 billion active per token (32 experts, Top-4 routing)